liubingdong/EasyMultiProfiler/README.md

 Data(MAE)
 ```

+### Data Extract :

+This module is designed to assist users in extracting relevant omics data and its associated information from MAE objects for subsequent downstream analysis.

-### EMP_assay_extract
+#### EMP_assay_extract

-1. Extract the assay data of one existed experiment from MultiAssaayExperiment
+1. Extract one assay data of the existed experiments from MultiAssaayExperiment

  ```R
  MAE |>